fangyiyu/CS50_web_programming/Readme.md

 ## Django Project Deployment Configurations
 - For static files, in setting.py, in MIDDLEWARE , add ```'whitenoise.middleware.WhiteNoiseMiddleware'``` after ```'django.middleware.security.SecurityMiddleware'.```, and install whitenoise.
 - For security reasons:
-  1. Turn DEBUG to FALSE;
+  1. Turn DEBUG to False;
   2. In settings.py: Add ```'0.0.0.0'``` and ```NAME.herokuapp.com``` to ALLOWED_HOSTS;
   3. Add ```from decouple import config```, change SECRET KEY to ```SECRET_KEY = config('SECRET_KEY')```;
   4. Add .env file in the root directory; In the .env file, add ```SECRET KEY = <your secret key>```;